Shop Bonafide

 Avoid Douching and Use Unscented Care Products

-Douching can disrupt the vagina's microbiome, leading to an increase of bad bacteria that can set the stage for an infection.
+Douching can disrupt the vagina's microbiome, leading to an increase in bad bacteria that can set the stage for an infection.
 In fact, it's best to let your vagina simply clean itself.
 When showering or bathing, you can wash your vulva (the external genital parts) with warm water or mild, fragrance-free soap.

 Choose your products wisely, as scented products like soaps, laundry detergents or fabric softeners, tampons, sprays, pads, powders, or lubricants can also irritate the vagina and make an infection more likely.